travis-ci/job-board/README.md

 Each Worker
 [Processor](https://github.com/travis-ci/worker/blob/9aed935dc3e67df7d4793560d08fc5947982e249/processor.go)
-has an HTTP Job Queue that is responsible for repeatedly placing `POST /jobs` requests to Job Board for purposes of transferring state information about the actively executing job and claiming any job that is available for delivery.
+has an HTTP Job Queue that is responsible for repeatedly placing `POST /jobs/pop` requests to Job Board for purposes of fetching newly available job ids.

-If any subsequent response from `POST /jobs` states that an active job has become unavailable, then the Processor Pool will cancel any matching job(s).
-In practice, such a collision *should be rare*, and explicit job cancellations should only come *from* the Job State API.

-#### `POST /jobs{?count,queue}`
+#### `POST /jobs/pop{?queue}`

-This resource is intended to act as a "heartbeat" where a given Worker Processor a list that *at most* contains the job ID it is actively executing.

 As shown below, the `queue` query param is required.